ajv-validator/ajv/README.md

 ##### <a name="api-addkeyword"></a>.addKeyword(String keyword, Object definition)

-Add custom validation keyword to ajv instance.
+Add custom validation keyword to Ajv instance.

 Keyword should be a valid JavaScript identifier.